IngeniousCoderArchives/SG-MRT-GPS/README.md

 - Double Interchanges

-- Double Interchanges fastest legit route
+- Double Interchanges fastest legit route (ex. second location to alight at (ex2.
+CCL, to Kovan, alight at sgoon or dhoby ghaut or harbourfront faster?))

 - Triple Interchanges (ex.
 Nibong to Airport)